Alan4247748/friendly-potato/src/pages/About.md

 ## Skills

-- **Technical Writing**: I have a strong background in technical writing, including creating user manuals, API documentation, developer guides, and tutorials.
+- **Technical Writing**: I have a strong background in technical writing, including IT roadmaps, case study's, technical articles, help docs, and tutorials.
-- **Communication**: I have excellent written and verbal communication skills, which allows me to effectively collaborate with developers, product managers, and other stakeholders to gather information and produce high-quality documentation.
+- **Communication**: I can collaborate with developers, product people, and other stakeholders to produce high-quality docs.
-- **Attention to Detail**: I pay close attention to detail and ensure that the documentation is accurate, comprehensive, and easy to understand.
 - **Tools**: I am proficient in using various documentation tools and technologies, including Markdown, Git, and documentation platforms like Docusaurus.

-## Experience

-I have worked with several companies in the technology industry, contributing to their documentation efforts.
-I have experience documenting both web-based applications and APIs, as well as desktop software and mobile applications.
-I'm comfortable working in an agile environment and adapting to changing requirements.

-# About
+## About

-> **I write about technology, brands, and people.
-With the understanding, context is everything, and simpler is better.**
+> **I've written about technology, brands, and people.
+Context is everything and simpler is better.**

->> **Leveraging my diversity of experiences, I write for various audiences and purposes.**

->>> **I won a marketing website award—a while back.**

->>>> **My clients include IT consultancies, large corporates, advertising agencies, and government institutions.**
+>> **My clients have included IT consultanices, large corporates, advertising agencies, and the EU.**

+>>> **I'm building a sensor technology here.**

 ## Education